thegeeklab/ansible-doctor/example/README.md

 ### demo_role_empty_dict

-... or you can use a valid json.
-In this case, the json will be automatically prefixed with the annotation key and you can use e.g. `to_nice_yaml` filter in your templates.
-To get this working, you have to prefix your json with a `$` char.
+... or valid json can be used.
+In this case, the json will be automatically prefixed with the annotation key and filters like `to_nice_yaml` can be used in templates.
+To get it working, the json need to be prefixed with a `$`.

 #### Default value